 For chronic leukemias, which are rare in children, 5-year survival rates are less helpful, because some children may live for a long time with the leukemia without actually being cured.
 In the past, 5-year survival rates for chronic myelogenous leukemia (CML) were reported to be in the range of 60% to 80%.
 With newer, more effective medicines developed for CML in recent years, survival rates are likely to be higher now, although these new drugs have not been in use long enough to be sure.

-Survival rates are often based on previous outcomes of large numbers of children who had the disease, but they cannot predict what will happen in any particular child's case.
-Knowing the type of leukemia is important in estimating a child's outlook.
-But a number of other factors, including the child's age and leukemia characteristics, can also affect outlook.
-Many of these prognostic factors are discussed in the section, "How is childhood leukemia classified?"
+Survival rates are often based on previous outcomes of large numbers of children who had the disease, but they cannot predict what will happen in any particular child’s case.
+Knowing the type of leukemia is important in estimating a child’s outlook.
+But a number of other factors, including the child’s age and leukemia characteristics, can also affect outlook.
+Many of these factors are discussed in the section, “Prognostic factors in childhood leukemia (ALL or AML).”
 Even when taking these other factors into account, survival rates are at best rough estimates.
-Your child's doctor is likely to be a good source as to whether these numbers may apply to your child, as he or she is familiar with the aspects of the particular situation.
+Your child’s doctor is likely to be a good source as to whether these numbers may apply to your child, as he or she knows your situation best.